Bravo Family Foundation: History, programs and initiatives

-Programs and initiatives

 In August 2018, the foundation launched the Exceptional Community Leaders program, with the goal of "increasing the number of youth in Puerto Rico who are running successful service-culture ventures".
 The program provides chosen nonprofit organizations with a $100,000 grant and a content facilitator and works to professionalize the organizations and improve their internal structures.

 In May 2019, Orlando Bravo announced that he would be personally contributing $100 million to the foundation to start a program aimed at promoting entrepreneurship and economic development in Puerto Rico.
 The foundation is motivated to support, among others, the engineering students at the University of Puerto Rico at Mayagüez, on the west coast of Puerto Rico hoping to stop the brain drain.

 In January 2020, the foundation launched the Rising Entrepreneurs Program in Mayagüez, Orlando Bravo's hometown.
 The program functions as a startup accelerator for early-stage Puerto Rican companies, with a mission of providing participants with "knowledge, access and capital as a means to create a more inclusive and sustainable ecosystem for tech companies in Puerto Rico".
 In that first edition of the program, ten Puerto Rico startup businesses were selected out of 32 entrants and each received a one-time seed grant of $30,000; three of the ten later received additional prizes.

 In November 2020, the foundation launched the Puerto Rico Digital Education Access Initiative, gifting equipment that provides free internet access to public school students in poor communities throughout Puerto Rico and by March 2021 almost 6,700 students had been directly impacted by this specific foundation initiative.